TomasSkarpa/batamdc-figurine-generation/readme.md

 - **Camera Access**: Allow camera permissions in your browser
 - **Image Upload Fails**: Check file format (supports JPG, PNG, GIF, BMP)
 - **AI Generation Fails**: Verify your Gemini API key has image generation access

-## License

-This project is for internal use by Bata.